 Meanwhile, Google Search Console, like Google Analytics, is a free tool that gives you details concerning your website’s URL performance.
 Google Search Console is also an excellent tool for learning how Google indexes your website and all its pages.

 One of the best ways to utilise Google Search Console is to submit a sitemap for evaluation.
 Sitemaps contain your website’s URL listings, and Shopify can create one for you automatically to enable you to get insights from Google Search Console.

 Canonical Tags in Shopify

 Canonical tags are essential tools that help search engines distinguish a page’s main version from others to avoid competing for duplicate pages.
 This boosts your SEO by ensuring that Google ranks the original page instead of a duplicate one in the top results.

 Shopify allows for automatic canonical tag generation, using the default product page for each item without selecting variants or collections.
 Otherwise, you can use third-party apps like the popular Yoast SEO which allows you to customise your canonical tags on every site URL.

 Where Is Shopify Bad For SEO?

-While Shopify offers numerous SEO advantages for store owners, the platform also has its pitfalls, which include:
+While Shopify offers numerous SEO advantages for store owners, the platform also has several issues to consider, which include:

 Rigid URL Hierarchy